aavinashjha/IamLearning/Algorithms/Graphs/README.md

 Graph Theory
 ------------
-Mathematical theory of the properties and applications of graphs(networks)
+Mathematical theory of the properties and applications of graphs(networks) G(V, E)

 Types of graph
 --------------
-> Undirected: Graph in which edges have no orientation. (u, v) is same as (v, u)
+> Undirected: Graph in which edges have no orientation. {u, v} is same as {v, u} - set of unordered pairs
-> Directed: Graph in which edges have orientations.(Digraph)
+> Directed: Graph in which edges have orientations.(Digraph) - (u, v) - set of ordered pairs
 > Weighted: Edges having weights representing an arbitrary value (cost, distance, quantity etc.) (u, v, w)

 Special Graphs